python-versioneer/python-versioneer/README.md

         cmdclass=versioneer.get_cmdclass(),

 * 4: commit these changes to your VCS.
-To make sure you won't forget, `versioneer-installer` will mark everything it touched for addition using `git add`.
+To make sure you won't forget, `versioneer install` will mark everything it touched for addition using `git add`.
+Don't forget to add `setup.py` and `setup.cfg` too.

 ## Post-Installation Usage